 Your family members will not be allowed to attend the interview with you, however, you may request that your legal representative and an interpreter is present.

-The interview will provide you with the opportunity to explain your persecution in your home country and why you feel you would be in danger if you returned there.
+The purpose of the interview is to provide you with a chance to explain your persecution in your home country and why you feel you would be in danger if you returned there.
+If you have any evidence of how you have been persecuted or why you fear persecution, you should bring this with you to the interview, along with your birth certificate, ARC, passport or travel document, and medical records, where possible.

 Your caseworker will make a record of the interview.
 A copy of this will be given to you once the interview is over.
 If a legal representative doesn’t attend your interview, you may ask for a tape recording of the interview to be made also, although you should give your caseworker at least one day’s notice of this request.